OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

 1. (Optional) Follow the code sample and register your own command with `addCommand` in this file.
 1. Execute the following commands under `bot/`: `npm install isomorphic-fetch`
-1. Execute the following commands under `bot/`: `npm install copyfiles` and replace following line in package.json:
+1. (For ts only) Execute the following commands under `bot/`: `npm install copyfiles` and replace following line in package.json:
     ```
     "tsc --build && shx cp -r ./src/adaptiveCards ./lib/src",
     ```